Rich Internet Applications Archetype

 Consider the following guidelines when designing for presentation:

 - To avoid anti-aliasing issues that can cause fuzziness in RIAs, snap UI components to whole pixels.
 Pay attention to centering and math-based positioning routines.
-Consider writing a routine that checks for fractional pixels and rounds them to the nearest whole pixel value.
+Consider writing a routine that checks for fractional pixels and rounds them to the nearest

 - Trap the browser’s forward and back button events to avoid unintentional navigation away from your page.